 The most important lesson I can share is that what people say and do are often two very different things.
 But numbers never lie.
 As your community grows, you’ll inevitably have a group of passionate, core members giving you suggestions and advice in the direction they want to see the forum go in.

 Keep in mind that, no matter how hard you try, you can NEVER appease everybody all the time!!
 Keep track of analytics usage and monitor how people are interacting and using your site.
 Tweak and improve based on analytics … Otherwise, you’ll end up with 100 feature requests, you’ll implement them all to appease everybody, and no one — not even the feature requesters — will use any of them.
 Instead, just add features based on evaluating current usage and making informed projections.

 7. Examples of Excellent Forums

-Here are several forums that I visit almost daily and interact with other members.
+Here are several forums I visit daily and interact with other members.
 Don’t be surprised that there will be mostly internet marketing forums and money-making forums 🙂

-Study them with attention because you will get many tips on how to start a forum properly.
+Study them with attention because you will get many tips on properly starting a forum.

 7.1.
 Warrior Forum

 Warrior Forum is the world’s largest Internet Marketing Community, and Marketplace and people on there tend to be very helpful to one another.
 Categories on the forum are laid out with new categories on top.
 Within each category is a sub-forum where the topics are broken down even further.